lratcli/capstone-project/README.md

 <details>
   <summary>Click to expand section</summary>

 In keeping with the Agile Development approach, Stories were prioritised based on the value they added to the site.
-These catagories were:
+These categories were:
 - Must Have
 - Should Have
 - Could Have
 - Won't Have

-Initially there were no *Won't Have* User Stories as all were deemed to be of some degree of desireability, and at the start of developement it seemed that it might potentially be possible to implement all of them.
+Initially there were no *Won't Have* User Stories as all were deemed to be of some degree of desirability, and at the start of development it seemed that it might potentially be possible to implement all of them.

 Towards the end of the project, it was deemed that three user stories that had been **Could Have** were unrealistic in the time left and were changed to **Won't Have**.
 They were then moved back into the **"Backlog"** column on the KanBan board to indicate that they were not being implemented in this round of development, but that were still desireable for a future iteration.